 A message object, which is a container for a CPM Standalone Message (including any Media objects attached to the CPM Standalone Message).

-A file transfer object, which is a container for a CPM File Transfer History (including the file transferred in the CPM File Transfer).
+A file transfer history object, which is a container for a CPM File Transfer History (including the file transferred in the CPM File Transfer).

-A session history object, which is a container for a CPM Session History.
-The session history object SHALL include all information to be stored for a CPM Session as described in section 5.2.1.2 in a single object.

 A stand-alone media object, which is stand-alone media wrapped as a MIME formatted object with no requirement to be [RFC2822] conforming, but it may include an indication to its content type.

 A chat-message object, which is a container for a CPM Chat Message exchanged within a CPM Session.
 This object may only appear in a session history folder.

-A group state object, which is a container for the CPM Group State Object, as defined in section 5.2.1.2.
+A group state object, which is a container for the CPM Group State Object.
 This object may only appear in a session history folder related to a CPM Group Session.

-A session info object, which is similar to the session history object, but contains only the session information as stated in section 5.2.1.2 when recording the session history.
-The other parts from the session history object are instead recorded and stored as separate objects, such as chat-message object, file transfer object, and group state object.
+A session info object, which is a container for the session information when recording the session history.

-NOTE 1: In this release of the CPM Enabler only complete conversation history objects can be moved between folder objects.
-The individual components of conversation histories such as threaded message objects, file transfer objects or session history objects cannot be moved separately.
+NOTE 1: In this release of the CPM Enabler only complete conversation history folder can be moved between folders.
+The individual components of conversation histories folder such as threaded message objects, file transfer history objects or session history folder cannot be moved separately.

-NOTE 2: Message objects, file transfer objects and session history objects can only be so-called “leaf-objects”, meaning that they SHALL NOT contain other message objects, file transfer objects, session history objects, conversation history objects or folder objects as their sub-objects within the storage hierarchy.
+NOTE 2: Message objects, file transfer history objects and session info objects can only be so-called “leaf-objects”, meaning that they SHALL NOT contain other message objects, file transfer history objects, session info objects, conversation history objects or folder objects as their sub-objects within the storage hierarchy.

-NOTE 3: For this release of the CPM Enabler, the session history object SHALL NOT be used for recording or storing CPM Sessions.
-Instead the session history folder SHALL be used to record or store CPM Session.

-Metadata is associated with the message objects, the file transfer objects, the session history objects and the folder objects.
+Metadata is associated with the message objects, the file transfer history objects, the session info objects and the folder objects.
 This metadata is used to store data that is associated with the content / folder, but is not part of the real contents of the content / folder.
 The following are examples of the metadata that is supported:

-Flags associated with the message object, file transfer object or session object (e.g. read-flag, answered-flag, forwarded-flag)
+Flags associated with the message object (e.g. read-flag, answered-flag, forwarded-flag)

 Access control lists to determine who has access to a folder and who can modify the folder.

-NOTE 4: Access control lists SHALL be only associated with folder objects, not with individual conversation history objects, message objects, file transfer objects or session history objects.
+NOTE 3: Access control lists SHALL be only associated with folder objects, not with individual message objects, file transfer history objects or session info objects.